 We have successfully used a variety of evaluation methodologies from quasi-experimental, pre- and post-test design, through randomized controlled trials.
 We also have extensive experience in secondary data analysis of large data sets including New York City birth and death data and New York State WIC data.

-ActionHealthNYC (3/2016-12/2017), American Institutes for Research subcontract to PHS).The American Institutes for Research, the Mayor’s Fund to Advance New York City, the Robin Hood Foundation, the Rockefeller Foundation, the Mayor’s Office of Immigrant Affairs, the New York City Department of Health and Mental Hygiene (DOHMH), and PHS are partnering to implement and evaluate a demonstration project providing healthcare coordination for the uninsured in New York City.
-For this randomized trial PHS is responsible for programming and conducting one year follow-up surveys as well as training and monitoring all staff who conduct baseline surveys and administer informed consent.
+ActionHealthNYC (3/2016-12/2017), American Institutes for Research subcontract to PHS).The American Institutes for Research, the Mayor’s Fund to Advance New York City, the Robin Hood Foundation, the Rockefeller Foundation, the Mayor’s Office of Immigrant Affairs, the NYC DOHMH, and PHS partnered to implement and evaluate a demonstration project providing healthcare coordination for the uninsured in New York City.
+For this randomized trial PHS was responsible for programming and conducting one year follow-up surveys as well as training and monitoring all staff who conduct baseline surveys and administer informed consent.
 2,415 participants enrolled in the study across seven study sites in Queens and the Lower East Side.
 The one year follow-up telephone surveys are currently underway, and 1,002 have been completed as of 5/31/17.